ifakFAST/Mediator.Net/README.md

 Running the generic Mediator distribution requires that [.Net 7](https://dotnet.microsoft.com) has been installed.
 Platform specific distributions for Windows x64 and Linux x64 are provided that do not require a .Net runtime installation.

 The Mediator core and all generic modules in this repository are licensed under the MIT License.
-We offer [professional support](https://fast.ifak.eu/contact) for development and customization of ifak*FAST* based solutions.
+We offer [professional support](https://www.ifak-ts.com/#kontakt) for development and customization of ifak*FAST* based solutions.

 ## Available generic modules

 ### Module **IO**

-* Used for signal-based data acquisition, e.g. via OPC DA, OPC UA, ModbusTCP, SQL
+* Used for signal-based data acquisition, e.g. via OPC DA, OPC UA, ModbusTCP, SQL, MQTT
 * Extensible through adapters for different protocols
 * Configuration of scheduling and historization